indigomarxist/indigomarxist.github.io/content/_index.md

 # essays written from a marxist perspective.

-- free of FAANG, bloat, and spyware, and unnecessary dependencies
+- free of FAANG, bloat, spyware, and unnecessary dependencies
 - all posts are currently from [dessalines/essays](https://github.com/dessalines/essays)
 - theme inspired by